 Ditch the Pans

-The first step the perfect crispy-bottom and gooey-topped pizza are the right tools.
+The first step to creating the perfect crispy-bottom and gooey-topped pizza are the right tools.
 Baking sheets and aluminum pans have no place in a pizza kitchen.
 Replace them with a pizza stone or screen, and a paddle.
 The paddle makes it much easier to get the pizza in and out of the oven while the stone or screen creates the perfect crust.

 Get the Right Dough

 Most chefs have their own favorite pizza dough recipe, but the most basic ones are usually the best.
 It is shaping the dough that requires the most practice to achieve that perfect shape without an excessive amount of shrinkage in the oven.
 First, chill the dough.
-Use cornmeal and not the flour to dust your surface.
+Use cornmeal and not flour to dust your surface.
 Allow the dough to stretch around your hands rotating it until it moves freely, without any friction.
 Spinning is the best way to stretch out the dough, but it can take some practice.

 Always put your pizza on the screen or stone before topping it.
 Stick with good mozzarella, provolone, and/or feta cheese.
 Cheddar or Monterrey Jack cheese has a low melting point, making them less ideal for pizza.
 Push toppings all the way to the edge of the pizza, and avoid piling too many toppings, which may cause uneven cooking.
 The pizza should be no more than an inch thick.
 The order of toppings is also crucial to achieving the optimum flavor and texture of your pizza.
 Certain toppings such as spinach, basil, meats, and garlic must go underneath the cheese, not directly on top where they will easily burn.